infosimples/deathbycaptcha/README.md

 When using the socket client, make sure that outgoing TCP traffic to **api.dbcapi.me** to the ports in range **8123-8130** is not blocked by your firewall.

+> We are currently suggesting developers to use HTTP connection because Socket
+> seems to be unstable with older Ruby versions.
+While we are investigating,
+> consider using only HTTP connection.

 #### Ruby dependencies